zregvart/tssc-dev-multi-ci/README.md

 To update forks, in preparation for sending pull requests to the official library locations, you can run ` bash hack/copy-to-tssc-templates` to update your local forked repos and then manually check and push to your branch.

 ### TODO - update to include gitlab and gihub

-## Jenkins mode

-This repository is a Jenkins buildable repository.
-You manually create a `pipeline` project in Jenkins, and reference the Jenkinsfile in Jenkins.
-You can then run a build.

 ## Creating a cosign signing secret